Anti-CAA protests: Kashyap, Konkona among those who speak up for Jamia students

 "Wonder if this is a start or the end.
 Whatever it is, this is surely writing new rules of the land and those who don’t fit in can very well see the consequences.
 This video breaks heart and hopes all together.
 Irreversible damage, and I’m not talking about just the life and property," she wrote on Twitter.
 Director Sudhir Mishra recalled his 1987 film "Yeh Woh Manzil Toh Nahin" with student politics in the backdrop.

 "Towards the climax, the police enter the campus and brutally beat up the students.
-Nothing has changed."
+Nothing has changed.
+Terrible that now we know where the flowers (have) gone.
+Crushed!"
 "We are with the students!
 Shame on you @DelhiPolice," said actor-filmmaker Konkona Sensharma.

 "Newton" star Rajkummar Rao condemned the police action against the students while appealing for peaceful protests.
 "I strongly condemn the violence that the police have shown in dealing with the students.
 In a democracy, the citizens have the right to peacefully protest.
 I also condemn any kind of act of destruction of the public properties.
 Violence is not the solution for anything!" he wrote on Twitter.